gadenbuie/xaringanthemer/README.md

 Note that the colors used below are for demonstration only, the point of the `style_` functions is for you to choose your own color palette\!

+If you color palette uses more than two colors, you can add additional colors with the `colors` argument.
+See the [Colors](#colors) section for more information.

 ### Monotone

 Use these functions to automatically create a consistent color palette